apifortress/3loa/README.md

 First let's deploy the helper container, once you have the 3loa folder downloaded, navigate to that folder within a terminal window.
 Then run the following command to start the 3loa container:"sudo docker-compose up -d"

-The 3-leg helper is now live and can be access from API Fortress using the following URL:"http://3loa.apifortress:3000/oauth"
+The 3-leg helper is now live and can be access from API Fortress using the following URL: http://3loa.apifortress:3000/oauth

 To see it in action using the API Fortress platform, see this video. https://www.youtube.com/watch?v=mcghU8KRSfI